shenwei356/kmcp/docs/tutorial/profiling/index.md

 #### Searching on a computer cluster

-Here, we divided genomes of GTDB into 16 parts and build a database for every part, so we can use computer cluster to accelerate the searching.
+Here, we split genomes of GTDB into 16 partitions and build a database for every partition, so we can use computer cluster to accelerate the searching.
-The genbank-viral genomes are also diveded into 4 parts.
+The genbank-viral genomes are also diveded into 4 partition.

 A helper script [easy_sbatch](https://github.com/shenwei356/easy_sbatch) is used for batch submitting Slurm jobs via script templates.